A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

-where $\mathbf{C} = (\sigma^{2} \mathbf{I}_N + \boldsymbol{\Phi} \Lambda \boldsymbol{\Phi}^{\top})$.
-The log of $p(\mathbf{y}, \boldsymbol{\tau}, \sigma^{2}, \lambda)$ is given by
+where $\boldsymbol{C} = (\sigma^{2} \boldsymbol{I}_N + \boldsymbol{\Phi} \Lambda \boldsymbol{\Phi}^{\top})$.
+The log of $p(\boldsymbol{y}, \boldsymbol{\tau}, \sigma^{2}, \lambda)$ is given by

-In the following section, we prove that this gives a sparse model since some of the $\tau_i$ from the type-II maximum likelihood estimate will be set to zero.
-Thereafter, the corresponding weights and input vectors are pruned.
+In the following subsection, an optimisation algorithm for Equation~\eqref{llikny} is presented, and we prove that the algorithm gives a sparse model because some of the $\tau_i$ will be set to zero.
+Thus, the corresponding weights and input vectors are pruned from the model according to the construction of the ARD prior in Equation~\eqref{blsw}.